empty0845/DetectXiaoZhuan-Backend/README.md

 ### 3. **Set up the MySQL database**
 - Ensure you have MySQL installed and running.
 - Create a new database (e.g., `xiao_zhuan_db`).
-- Run the SQL script (newtable.sql) to import necessary tables:
+- Run the SQL script `newtable.sql` to import necessary tables.

 ### 4. **Configure the Flask server**
 - Update the database connection settings in `mysql.py` with your MySQL credentials (host, username, password, database name).